Meet Speck on the Globe

 “You would be sitting in the back of the car asking where we were going next and your sister would be asking when we would be going home.”
 My mother’s classic tale explaining my constant on-the-go attitude.
 My Great Aunt Lucy would say it’s a characteristic shared by my mother’s side of the family.
 “If you ask a Ferrone to go out even to just watch water float under a bridge, they’ll say, let me go grab my purse.”
 My need for new explorations and adventures seemed to come from before birth and it was insatiable.

-While Pittsburgh always feels like home to me, I love experiencing new cities.
+While Pittsburgh always feels like home to me, experiencing new places is more fulfilling for me than standing still.
 My first time outside of the US was in high school on the most memorable trip to Ireland with my Aunt.
 It wasn’t until I went to Europe 7 years later however that I made a pact with myself to be more open to travel.
 On a flight back from Paris in October 2006 I made a promise that I would travel to at least one country I’ve never been to each year until I’m 30.
 It’s been an amazing journey so far and now that I’ve surpassed that goal, the quest continues on.